robzor92/robzor92.github.io/docs/admin/ldap/configure-server.md

 # Configure Server for LDAP and Kerberos

+## Introduction
 LDAP and Kerberos integration need some configuration in the [Karamel](https://github.com/logicalclocks/karamel-chef) cluster definition used to deploy your hopsworks cluster.
+This tutorial shows an administrator how to configure the application server for LDAP and Kerberos integration.

+## Prerequisites
+An accessable LDAP domain.
+A Kerberos Key Distribution Center (KDC) running on the same domain as Hopsworks (Only for Kerberos).

-## Server Configuration for LDAP
+### Step 1: Server Configuration for LDAP

 The LDAP attributes below are used to configure JNDI external resource in Payara.
 The JNDI resource will communicate with your LDAP server to perform the authentication.